New study tracks how melanoma patients use a smartphone app during targeted treatment

 Summary

-This study followed 400 adults with advanced BRAF-mutant melanoma who were taking targeted therapy (BRAF/MEK inhibitors) and using a smartphone app called TavieSkin.
-The goal was to understand patient characteristics, how they used the app, and how the treatment affected their quality of life and daily activities.
-No new treatments were tested; researchers simply collected data from app users across several European countries.
+This study followed about 400 adults with advanced BRAF-mutant melanoma who were taking targeted therapy (BRAF/MEK inhibitors) and using a smartphone app called TavieSkin.
+The goal was to describe patient characteristics, how they used the app, their quality of life, and treatment satisfaction.
+No new treatments were given; researchers simply collected data from app users across several European countries.

 Get updates